5 Random Pages

 The Craigmaddie Muir Decoy Site was a large decoy system installed during World War II, intended to lure enemy bombers away from their intended targets.
 The site lies in open countryside to the north of Glasgow, beneath the Campsie Fells, and roams from Craigmaddie Muir in the west to Blairskaith Muir in the east.

 Records report three sites relating to this decoy, located relatively close to one another, and summarised below rather than listed separately, so they may be viewed on a single map.
-The consistency of the names applied to these sites (by RCAHMS) seems to leave a little to be desired, however these have been retained in the hope of avoiding further confusion by changing them in an way.
+The consistency of the names applied to these sites (by RCAHMS) seems to leave a little to be desired regarding consistency, however these have been retained in the hope of avoiding further confusion by changing them in any way.

 Blairskaith Muir Civil Starfish Decoy